 The term "merchandise mix" is essentially the product assortment that a retail store offers.
 Whereas some stores have a wide merchandise mix, such as Walmart, other stores have a smaller variety of products, such as a shoe store.

 How Mixed Merchandising Impacts Retail Businesses

-On the other hand, if a merchandise mix is too small or limited, the store runs the risk of being overshadowed by better-stocked competitors.
+With that said, if a merchandise mix is too small or limited, the store runs the risk of being overshadowed by better-stocked competitors.
 Using the shoe example, a consumer might choose a department store, such as Macy's to buy shoes, because they can also by the dress, jewelry, and cosmetics to go with them.

 So how can a retailer figure out what items to sell and which might be better off out of the mix?
 There are a few key indicators to consider.

 Know What to Stock

 To know what products to stock, look at a few key business metrics, such as your inventory status, price-point analysis, square-inch analysis, category analysis, and gross margin percentage.
 Each metric provides insight into what products are selling.
 Also review your marketing results to gain data on average items sold per order, response rates, and response to offers.

 It's important not only to know what your customers have bought in the past but to understand what they might buy in the future.
 Since most retailers don't have a crystal ball, they need to find ways to reasonably predict what customers will want.
 Customer surveys are one way to learn what items your customers want and are willing and able to pay for.

 It can't hurt to keep track of trends as well.
 At one point, video rental stores were thriving, but then streaming services came along, and now they're practically non-existent.
 Vaping stores are a trend that might suffer from recent news about health risks and some governments taking action to limit vaping sales.